yellowmessenger/documentation/docs/cookbooks/marketplace-templates/saas.md

 ![](https://i.imgur.com/5tR24lf.png)

-5. **Create Google calender event**: [Google calender third party integration](https://docs.yellow.ai/docs/platform_concepts/appConfiguration/google-calendar) is enabled from the Integrations section.
-The details obtained from the conversation are passed into the Google calendar node to schedule a meeting (Title, Description, Start and End time, and Host and guest email).
+5. **Create Google calender event**: [Google calender third party integration](https://docs.yellow.ai/docs/platform_concepts/appConfiguration/google-calendar) is enabled from the **Integrations** section.
+The details obtained from the conversation are passed into the **Google calendar** node to schedule a meeting (Title, Description, Start and End time, and Host and guest email).
 6. **Identify the channel and display options to Confirm or Reschedule booking**: After the meeting is scheduled successfully, using the [Condition](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/logic-nodes#2-channel-filter) node, the channel is identified.
-If the identified channel is WhatsApp, [Carousel](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/prompt-nodes#16-carousel) node is used to display options to Reschedule/Confirm.
-If the bot conversation is happening from other channels, the [Quick replies](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/prompt-nodes#14-quick-replies) node is used to display Reschedule/Confirm options.
+If the identified channel is WhatsApp, [Carousel](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/prompt-nodes#16-carousel) node is used to display options to **Reschedule/Confirm**.
+If the bot conversation is happening from other channels, the [Quick replies](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/prompt-nodes#14-quick-replies) node is used to display **Reschedule/Confirm** options.

     - **Reschedule booking**: If Reschedule is selected, the flow is directed back to step#3 to schedule a meeting from the beginning.
     - **Confirm booking**: If the booking is confirmed, using a [Database](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/action-nodes#23-database) node, meeting details(**name, email, phone, demodate and demotime**) are stored in ```book_a_demo``` table ([table](https://docs.yellow.ai/docs/platform_concepts/studio/database) and respective columns are existing with the name ```book_a_demo```)